© 2026 St. Louis Public Radio

 Pool via St. Louis Post-Dispatch

-St. Louis Sheriff Alfred Montgomery, center, talks with his attorney Justin Gelfand on Monday before the start of the trial in the Missouri Attorney General's quo warranto case attempting to remove Montgomery from office in the Mel Carnahan Courthouse in St. Louis.
+St. Louis Sheriff Alfred Montgomery, center, talks with his attorney Justin Gelfand on Monday before trial resumed in the Missouri attorney general's quo warranto case attempting to remove Montgomery from office in the Mel Carnahan Courthouse in St. Louis.

 Brian Munoz is the Visuals Editor at St. Louis Public Radio.